 History and politics

-A four-volume narrative history of the world for W. W. Norton; first two volumes completed (publications dates March 2007, February 2010), currently writing third volume.
+A multi-volume narrative history of the world for W. W. Norton; first three volumes completed (publications dates March 2007, February 2010, September 2013), currently writing third volume.

 Complete writing series for K-12; elementary grades (1-4) completed, currently working on middle-school levels (grades 5-8).